Websites Useful to Classicists (as of January 2014)

 Latin inscriptions only:

 (f) Epigraphik-Datenbank.
-This seems, incredibly, to contain the entire C.I.L.
-(Corpus Inscriptionum Latinarum) and other collections. it combines the different collections of inscriptions into one magnificent, searchable data-base.
+This combines the different huge collections of Latin inscriptions into one magnificent, searchable data-base.
 It asks you for "Beleg" = the modern source (e.g. CIL) to search, "Provinz" = the Roman province to search, "Ort" = the place to search (use either its modern name or its ancient), and "Suchtext" = your keyword(s).
 You need not fill in all of that; you can leave everything blank except "Suchtext".

 (g) Abbreviations in Latin Inscriptions = a very good alphabetical list of all abbreviations used in Latin inscriptions.
 In inscriptions, abbreviated words are usually filled out by the CIL or AE editors.
 But as you'll sooner or later notice, their supplements are rather often wrong; so it's helpful to have this list of the possibilities.